 Lawmakers contend a recent court order is "vague" and ignores recent education reforms.

-The lawsuit claims that rural districts in New Jersey have been underfunded compared to the state's urban districts.
+The lawsuit alleged that rural districts in the state have been underfunded for years.